 Photofacials for Desert Skin

-One of the first cosmetic procedures you learn during medical aesthetics training is the Intense Pulsed Light (IPL) photofacial.
+One of the first cosmetic procedures you learn during medical aesthetics courses is the Intense Pulsed Light (IPL) photofacial.
 This method of photo rejuvenation improves the tone, texture and appearance of the skin.

 A “photofacial” is the term used for the treatment itself and is the process of removing skin concerns with IPL.
 The handheld device uses wavelengths of light to target skin discoloration, occurring after several years of sun exposure.
 This form of treatment is popular because it essentially has no downtime.

 A series of five to 10 treatments will:

 - Smooth roughly textured skin

 In addition, IPL therapy encourages new collagen production to reduce fine lines, minimize pore size and increase skin elasticity.
 Photofacials can even treat stubborn acne scars and reduce unwanted hair.

 A non-ablative photofacial treatment can be administered relatively quickly.

 - A handheld device delivers precisely-calibrated pulses of multi-wavelength light into the innermost layers of the dermis.

 - As the light heats the skin tissue, it remodels aging collagen while sparking the creation of new collagen to even out the skin’s tone and texture.